openshift/origin/docs/proposals/apiman-integration.md

       api.service.kubernetes.io/description-path: cxfcdi/swagger.json
       api.service.kubernetes.io/description-language: SwaggerJSON
 ```
-Additionally, services that are intended to be managed by APIMan will be further annotated so the cluster infra structure can handle the service if needed.
+Additionally, services that should be managed by APIMan will be further annotated identifying who is managing the service.
 The proposed annotation is:
 ```
   openshift.io/service-managed-by: apiman
 ```